Angharad Rees: Jewellery design

 Following the death of her son Linford in 1999 she turned her back on acting and concentrated on her passion for jewellery design.
 Rees founded a jewellery design company, Angharad, based in Knightsbridge.
 Pieces that she designed and produced were featured in the film Elizabeth: The Golden Age (2007).

 Personal life

 On 18 September 1973, Rees married the actor Christopher Cazenove, who had made his name at around the same time in The Regiment.
 They had two sons: Linford James (20 July 1974 – 10 September 1999) and Rhys William (born 1976).
 Linford was killed in a car accident on the M11 motorway in Essex while returning to collect his books from Cambridge University, where he had been awarded the degree of Master of Philosophy.
 Cazenove and Rees divorced in 1994 but remained close.
 Cazenove died from the effects of septicaemia in 2010.

-Rees had a relationship with British actor Alan Bates; On 29 April 2005, after Bates' death, Rees married at the Royal Hospital Chelsea, London, The Hon.
-David McAlpine, a member of the McAlpine construction company and third son of Edwin McAlpine, Baron McAlpine of Moffat.
-She remained married to McAlpine until her death.
+Rees had a relationship with British actor Alan Bates.
+On 29 April 2005, Rees married David McAlpine of the McAlpine construction company at the Royal Hospital Chelsea, London.